-The digital filter of the ADS1251, referred to as a Sinc5 filter, computes the digital result based on the most recent outputs from the delta-sigma modulator.
-At the most basic level, the digital filter can be thought of as averaging the modulator results in a weighted form and presenting this average as the digital output.
-The digital output rate, or data rate, scales directly with the system clock frequency.
-This allows the data output rate to be changed over a very wide range (five orders of magnitude) by changing the system clock frequency.
-However, it is important to note that the -3dB point of the filter is 0.2035 times the data output rate, so the data output rate should allow for sufficient margin to prevent attenuation of the signal of interest.
+The digital filter of the ADS1252, referred to as a sinc5 filter, computes the digital result based on the most recent outputs from the delta-sigma modulator.
+At the most basic level, the digital filter can be thought of as simply averaging the modulator results in a weighted form and presenting this average as the digital output.
+The digital output rate, or data rate, scales directly with the system CLK frequency, this allows the data output rate to be changed over a very wide range (five orders of magnitude) by changing the system CLK frequency.
+However, it is important to note that the -3dB point of the filter is 0.216 times the data output rate, so the data output rate must allow for sufficient margin to prevent attenuation of the signal of interest.

 As the conversion result is essentially an average, the data-output rate determines the location of the resulting notches in the digital filter (see Figure 3).
-Note that the first notch is located at the data output rate frequency, and subsequent notches are located at integer multiples of the data output rate; this allows for rejection of not only the fundamental frequency, but also harmonic frequencies.
-In this manner, the data output rate can be used to set specific notch frequencies in the digital filter response.
+Note that the first notch is located at the data-output rate frequency, and subsequent notches are located at integer multiples of the data-output rate to allow for rejection of not only the fundamental frequency, but also harmonic frequencies.
+In this manner, the data-output rate can be used to set specific notch frequencies in the digital filter response.